The iPhone 11 Pro has just been released, and I’m a bit underwhelmed. In fact, it seems that many people are underwhelmed.

 My first iPhone was the iPhone 3GS that came out in 2010, but it wasn’t until the iPhone 4 that I was really on the Apple bandwagon and was certain Apple was king of the mobile phone.

 Since then, though, Apple has slipped and, by many accounts, is now toward the rear of the pack.
-Although the smartphone industry in its current form basically wouldn’t existence without the iPhone, the world’s most valuable company frequently introduces new features after they’ve already become common in Android smartphones.
+Although the smartphone industry in its current form basically wouldn’t exist without the iPhone, the world’s most valuable company frequently introduces new features after they’ve already become common in Android smartphones.

 In all fairness, Apple still makes incredible products.
 I also want to say that there’s a lot to like about the iPhone 11 lineup, including the iPhone 11 Pro.
 Before explaining why I think the iPhone 11 Pro is so disappointing, I want to give Apple credit for what they did get right, which include: